Inedo/inedo-docs/Content/proget/feeds/rubygems/howto-ruby-publish.md

 ![Name Feed](/resources/docs/proget-ruby-nameinternalfeed.png){height="" width="50%"}

-You'll then see several options related to ProGet's [Vulnerability Scanning and Blocking](/docs/proget/sca/vulnerabilities) features.
-These are only for users looking to use open source gems like those hosted on [RubyGems.org](https://rubygems.org).
-Leave these boxes unchecked, and select "Set Feed Features".
-You will then be directed to the new `internal-gems` feed, currently empty.
+You will then be taken to the new `internal-gems` feed, currently empty.

 ![Empty Feed](/resources/docs/proget-ruby-emptyfeed.png){height="" width="50%"}